-You can use your favorite Easter Candy instead of Cadbury Mini Eggs and M&M’s.
-Try peanut M&M’s, Reese’s Peanut Butter cups or even Peeps!
+You can use your favorite Easter Candy instead of Cadbury Mini Eggs and pastel M&M's.
+Try peanut M&M's, Reese's Peanut Butter cups or even Peeps!

 Use leftover candy from your kids' Easter baskets.
 Bring the kids into the kitchen to help you make this festive treat.
 It's the perfect family friendly dessert!

-Other Easy Dessert Recipes to Try
+Other Easy No Bake Dessert Recipes

 - Graham Cracker Pralines